Mick-Duan/commands_tracker_web/README.md

 It is a simple & powerful Linux commands tracker tool for Linux system administrator.

 ## Depandence
-basic on web.py
+* Basic on web.py
-syslog-ng client & server
+* Syslog-ng client & server
-rootsh on ssh gateway
+* Rootsh on ssh gateway